-NOTICE is hereby given that an annual and special meeting (the "Meeting") of holders of common voting shares ("Common Share") and series 1 class A preferred shares (the "Special Voting Shares") of PetroShale Inc. (the "Corporation") will be held at the Calgary Petroleum Club, 319 - 5th Avenue SW, Calgary, Alberta at 10:00 a.m.
-(Calgary time), on July 3, 2019, to:
+NOTICE is hereby given that an annual and special meeting (the "Meeting") of holders of common voting shares ("Common Share") of PetroShale Inc. (the "Corporation") will be held at First Canadian Centre, Chambers Room, 350 - 7th Avenue SW, Calgary, Alberta at 10:00 a.m.
+(Calgary time), on May 19, 2022, to:

-- 1. consider and receive our audited financial statements for the year ended December 31, 2018, together with the report of the auditors thereon; - 2. fix the number of directors to be elected at the Meeting at six (6) members; - 3. elect six (6) directors; - 4. appoint the auditors and authorize our directors to fix their remuneration as such; - 5. consider and, if deemed advisable, to pass with or without variation, an ordinary resolution re-approving our stock option plan, as more particularly described in the attached information circular proxy statement; - 6. consider and, if deemed advisable, to pass with or without variation, an ordinary resolution approving certain amendments to our bonus award incentive plan, as more particularly described in the attached information circular proxy statement; and - 7. to transact such other business as may be properly brought before the Meeting or any adjournment thereof.
+- 1. consider and receive our audited financial statements as at and for the year ended December 31, 2021, together with the report of the auditors thereon; - 2. fix the number of directors to be elected at the Meeting at six (6) members; - 3. elect six (6) directors; - 4. appoint the auditors and authorize our directors to fix their remuneration as such; - 5. consider and, if deemed advisable, to pass with or without variation, an ordinary resolution re-approving our stock option plan, as more particularly described in the attached information circular proxy statement; - 6. consider and, if deemed advisable, to pass with or without variation, an ordinary resolution approving certain amendments to our bonus award incentive plan, as more particularly described in the attached information circular proxy statement; - 7. consider and, if deemed advisable, to pass with or without variation, a special resolution to approve an amendment to the articles of the Corporation to change the name of the Corporation to "Lucero Energy Corp.", as more particularly described in the attached information circular proxy statement; - 8. consider and, if deemed advisable, to pass with or without variation, a special resolution approving a consolidation to the outstanding Common Shares on the basis of a consolidation ratio to be selected by the board of directors of the Corporation (not to exceed fifteen (15) currently outstanding shares for one (1) new post-consolidation share), as more particularly described in the attached information circular proxy statement; and - 9. to transact such other business as may be properly brought before the Meeting or any adjournment thereof.

-Only shareholders whose names have been entered in the register of Common Shares and Special Voting Shares at the close of business on May 24, 2019 will be entitled to receive notice of and to vote at the Meeting unless that shareholder has transferred any shares subsequent to that date and the transferee shareholder, not later than 10 days before the Meeting, establishes ownership of the shares and demands that the transferee's name be included on the list of shareholders entitled to vote at the Meeting.
-Each Common Share and Special Voting Share will entitle the holder to one vote at the Meeting and will vote together as a single class.
+Only shareholders whose names have been entered in the register of Common Shares at the close of business on April 8, 2022 will be entitled to receive notice of and to vote at the Meeting unless that shareholder has transferred any shares subsequent to that date and the transferee shareholder, not later than 10 days before the Meeting, establishes ownership of the shares and demands that the transferee's name be included on the list of shareholders entitled to vote at the Meeting.
+Each Common Share will entitle the holder to one vote at the Meeting.

-A shareholder may attend the Meeting in person or may be represented by proxy.
-Registered holders of Common Shares and Special Voting Shares who are unable to attend the Meeting or any adjournment thereof in person are requested to date, sign and return the accompanying form of proxy for use at the Meeting or any adjournment thereof.
+We encourage all holders of Common Shares to date, sign and return the accompanying form of proxy for use at the Meeting or any adjournment thereof.
 To be effective, the proxy must be received by TSX Trust Company, 301 - 100 Adelaide Street West, Toronto, Ontario M5H 4H1, Attention: Proxy Department or deliver it by fax to 1-416-595-9593 not later than forty-eight (48) hours (excluding Saturdays, Sundays and statutory holidays) prior to the commencement of the Meeting or any adjournment thereof.
 You may also vote via the internet at www.voteproxyonline.com.
 Votes by internet must be received not later than forty-eight (48) hours (excluding Saturdays, Sundays and statutory holidays) prior to the commencement of the Meeting or any adjournment thereof.
 Notwithstanding the foregoing, the Chairman of the Meeting has the discretion to accept proxies received after such deadline.

-DATED at Calgary, Alberta, this 24th day of May, 2019.
+DATED at Calgary, Alberta, this 8th day of April, 2022.